huggingface/Google-Cloud-Containers/examples/gke/trl-lora-fine-tuning/README.md

 ## Create GKE Cluster

-Once we've set everything up, we are ready to start with the creation of the GKE Cluster and the node pool, which in this case will be a single GPU node to fine-tune Mistral 7B v0.3 with SFT + LoRA using TRL's CLI.
+Once everything's set up, you can proceed with the creation of the GKE Cluster and the node pool, which in this case will be a single GPU node, in order to use the GPU accelerator for high performance inference, also following TGI recommendations based on their internal optimizations for GPUs.

-In order to deploy the GKE Cluster, we will use the "Autopilot" mode, which is the recommended one for most of the workloads, since the underlying infrastructure is managed by Google.
-Alternatively, one can also use the "Standard" mode.
+To deploy the GKE Cluster, the "Autopilot" mode will be used as it is the recommended one for most of the workloads, since the underlying infrastructure is managed by Google.
+Alternatively, you can also use the "Standard" mode.

 > [!NOTE]
-> Important to check before creating the GKE Autopilot Cluster <https://cloud.google.com/kubernetes-engine/docs/how-to/autopilot-gpus#before_you_begin>, since not all the versions support GPU accelerators e.g. `nvidia-l4` is not supported in the GKE cluster versions 1.28.3 or lower.
+> Important to check before creating the GKE Autopilot Cluster the [GKE Documentation - Optimize Autopilot Pod performance by choosing a machine series](https://cloud.google.com/kubernetes-engine/docs/how-to/performance-pods), since not all the versions support GPU accelerators e.g. `nvidia-l4` is not supported in the GKE cluster versions 1.28.3 or lower.

 ```bash
 gcloud container clusters create-auto $CLUSTER_NAME \